The short answer

 - Wipe inside with damp cloth or unscented baby wipe

-- Dry thoroughly with separate dry cloth
+- Dry thoroughly with a separate dry cloth

 How do I tell if my Frenchie has skin fold dermatitis?